 Working with a REALTOR® means more than accessing listings or handling paperwork.
 In Ontario, brokerages and their agents owe specific legal duties to protect your interests, including loyalty, confidentiality, and full disclosure.

-As a client, you are entitled to:
+As a client, you have the right to:

 Loyalty.
 Your best interests must come first.